Ghosts/medium-feed/README.md

 # Medium-Feed

 A simple & small medium-utility to get article objects for any Medium user, topic, or tag.
+Used to easily grab user stories, stories by tag, or stories by topic.

 Minified size: **2KB**